benbaptist/minecraft-wrapper/documentation/minecraft.rst

         Gets the world time in ticks.
 This is total ticks since the server started! modulus the value by 24000 to get the time.

-        Returns: Returns the time of the world in ticks.
+        :returns: Returns the time of the world in ticks.

 **def getServer(self)**

-        :Returns: Returns the server context.
-Use at own risk - items in server are generally private or subject to change (you are messing with an undefined API!)
+        Returns the server context.
+Use at own risk - items in server are generally private or subject to change (you are working with an undefined API!)... what works in this wrapper version may not work in the next.

+        :returns: The server context that this wrapper is running.